Siapas-Laboratory/ratBerryPi/docs/electronics_assembly.md

 *Seting up the PCB*

 1. Solder any components not soldered by the PCB manufacturer.
 The v1 PCB unfortunately does not have labels for all components on the board so we show the labels below.
 You can match component names to the part itself using the BOM for the PCB assembly job.
-Importantly, resistors are not labeled in this image as we generally recommend at least having these mounted by your manufacturer.
+Importantly, resistors are not labeled in this image as we generally recommend at least having these mounted by your manufacturer. (*NOTE: For all ICs the dot indicates the top left corner*)
 ![alt text](ims/module_interface_hat_no_components.png)
 2. Plug the stepper motor driver in the appropriate slot on the interface PCB being careful to match the pins correctly.
 3. Now we will attach the components to the pi.
 The pi should be turned off at this stage.
 If Audio is needed plug in the audio hat first followed by the assembled interface PCB.
 Connect the audio hat to the interface PCB additionally by an audio cable (use the headphone jack of the audio hat).
 Use standoffs as needed.